wealthior/magiceden-telegram-bot/README.md

 ```python
 await bot.send_message(chat_id=CHAT_ID, text="🚀 Bot restarted & watching Magic Eden.")
 ```

 ---

+### 📛 Author / Branding

+This bot was developed and published by [Wealthior](https://wealthior.xyz).
+Feel free to fork, remix, and deploy it — but please keep attribution.
+Inspired by a vision of open tools for financial freedom and degen fun 🚀

+---

 ### 🤝 Credits
 Built by degen dev Wealthior.
 Inspired by real pain watching Magic Eden manually.

 ---

 ### 🔐 Security Tip
 Never commit `.env` or real tokens to public GitHub.
 Use `.gitignore`: